 You can gather as much information about your donor as you need.
 Names and email addresses are compulsory, but you can ask for other info too.
 Perhaps you need an address to send them a gift or printed material, or a phone number to keep them updated on your work.
 You could also ask custom questions to get relevant specialized feedback.

 There are a variety of recurring options for donors who want to give regularly.
-They can choose between weekly, monthly, quarterly and annually recurring options.
+They can choose between weekly, monthly, quarterly, and annually recurring options.
 You can have a maximum of 4 interval options on your tribute form.
 It’s also possible to make your form accept recurring donations exclusively, by disabling the one-time option as shown in the image above.

-Try creating a marketing campaign around the concept of paying tribute to others.
+You can create a marketing campaign around the concept of paying tribute to others.
 This would work especially well for events or special holidays like Women’s Day or World Youth Day.
 You could also run a longer campaign for periods like Women’s History Month or National Cancer Prevention Month.